lulu-berlin/rusty-typescript/README.md

 [![Gitter](https://badges.gitter.im/rusty-typescript/community.svg)](https://gitter.im/rusty-typescript/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 # rusty-typescript
-A re-implementation of TypeScript in Rust.
+A TypeScript compiler written in Rust.

 This is a very experimental project in its initial phase.
 Its goal is to create a [WebAssembly](https://webassembly.org/) implementation of [TypeScript](https://www.typescriptlang.org/) written in [Rust](https://www.rust-lang.org/).

+Note that this is still a normal TypeScript compiler, compiling TypeScript code into JavaScript.
+It only leverages Rust and WebAssembly for better performance.

 The approach taken here is to inline the WebAssembly binary into the JavaScript, and bundle everything into one TypeScript file (with type